Multi-Target Regression via Input Space Expansion: Treating Targets as Inputs: Methods

-Both MTS and ERC are based on the same core idea of treating the other prediction targets as additional input variables that augment the original input space.
-These meta-variables differ from ordinary input variables in the sense that while their actual values are available at training time, they are missing during prediction.
-Thus, during prediction, both methods have to rely on estimates of these values which come either from ST (in MTS) or from RC (in ERC) models built on the training set.
-An important question, which is answered differently by each method, is what type of values should be used at training time for these meta-variables.
-MTS uses estimates of these variables obtained by applying the first stage models on the training examples, while ERC uses the actual values of these variables to train the RC models.
-In both cases, \emph{a core assumption of supervised learning is violated}: that the training and testing data should be identically and independently distributed.
-In the MTS case, the in-sample estimates that are used to form the second stage training examples, will typically be more accurate than the out-of-sample estimates that are used at prediction time.
-The situation is even more problematic in the case of RC where the actual target values are used at training time.
-In both cases, the underlying learning algorithm is trained using meta-variables that become noisy (or noisier in the MTS case) at prediction time.
-As a result, the actual importance and relationship of these meta-variables to the prediction target is falsely estimated.
-The impact that this discrepancy in the distributions has on CC's accuracy was recently studied in \cite{senge2013}, where factors such as the length and order of the chain, the accuracy of the binary classifiers and the degree of dependence between the labels were identified.
-The latter two factors also apply to MTS.
+Both SST and ERC are based on the same core idea of treating other prediction targets as additional input variables.
+These meta-inputs differ from ordinary inputs in the sense that while their actual values are available at training time, they are missing during prediction.
+Thus, during prediction both methods have to rely on estimates of these values which come either from ST (in the case of SST) or from RC (in the case of ERC) models built on the training set.
+An important question that is answered differently by each method is the following: \textit{What type of values should be used at training time for the meta-inputs?} SST uses estimates of the variables obtained by applying the first stage models on the training examples, while ERC uses their actual values.
+We observe that in both cases a core assumption of supervised learning is violated: that the training and testing data should be identically and independently distributed.
+In the SST case, the in-sample estimates that are used to form the training examples of the second stage models will typically be more accurate than the out-of-sample estimates used at prediction time.
+The situation is even more problematic in the case of ERC since the actual target values are used during training.
+In both cases, some of the input variables that are used by the underlying regression algorithm during model induction, become noisy (or noisier in the case of SST) at prediction time and, as a result, the induced model might wrongly estimate (overestimate) their usefulness.